greatvovan/ios-backup-browser/README.md

 it does an honest export of entire backup content and will suit for cases when you need to browse the content or simply extract photos, videos, or other applications' files.

+## Creating backups

+### MacOS
+- Connect device with a USB cable.
+- If connecting first time, click "Allow" in the pop-up window, tap "Trust" on the device and enter your passcode.
+- Open Finder and select your device on the side panel.
+- Click "Back Up Now" on "General" tab.
+- Click on the option to **not** encrypt the backup as the module does not support encrypted backups.

+### Windows
+- Download and install the Apple Devices app from the Microsoft Store.
+- Connect your device to your PC with a USB or USB-C cable.
+- If prompted, tap "Trust" on your device and enter your passcode.
+- Open the Apple Devices app and select your device from the sidebar.
+- Click "Backup" in the "Backups" section.
+- Do not select the option for encryption as the module does not support encrypted backups.
+- Click "Back Up Now".

+### Linux/Unix/MacOS/*
+- Install [libimobiledevice](https://libimobiledevice.org/) libraries according to the project's instructions.
+- Connect the device with a USB cable.
+- Run `idevicebackup2 backup --full /path/to/your/backup/folder`
+- Tap "Trust" on the device and enter passcode when prompted.

+* Libraries are cross-platform, although on MacOS and Windows there are more user-friendly options.